 SEA 21 is the U.S. Navy's leader in delivering critical Fleet support to ensure surface ships meet all current and future mission requirements.

-SEA 21 is comprised of seven program offices and directorates as well as the Surface Ship Maintenance Engineering Planning and Procurement Activity (SURFMEPP):
+SEA 21 is comprised of six program offices and directorates as well as the Surface Ship Maintenance Engineering Planning and Procurement Activity (SURFMEPP):